frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/belts.md

 #### Design Intent

 Before the advent of these two Featurescripts, designers would need to use online calculators, such as [ReCalc](https://www.reca.lc/belts "ReCalc Design Calculator"){:target="_blank"}, to calculate c-c distances.
-However, this method does not capture design intent as it relies on copy pasting a calculated value into the layout sketch.
+However, this method does not capture design intent as it relies on copy-pasting a calculated value into the layout sketch.

 !!!
 Note "Capturing Design Intent"
     In order to capture design intent, it should be clear what dimensions are derived from.
 Simply copy pasting the calculated center to center distance from ReCalc into the sketch does not convey any information about the belt or pulleys.
 The FRC functions of the `Origin Cube` Featurescript shows the belt and pulley parameters that the dimensions were derived from.